Congratulations 2026-2027 Board of Governors!

 xi.
 Delivers funds to the Operational Treasurer within a timely manner after the conclusion of the event.

 xii.
-Responsible for notifying membership of attendance policy and collecting payment from no-shows.
+Responsible for notifying membership of attendance policy and collecting payment from no-shows when applicable.

 xiii.
-Will ensure a cash box with change is available.
+Coordinates with Operational Treasurer to ensure a cash box with change is available when applicable.

 xv.
 Required record keeping includes: